Where to Stay in Somerset: The Complete Guide

 Where to Stay in Somerset for a Weekend

 For a weekend in Somerset, resist the urge to do everything.
-It is too spread out, and you will spend the whole time in the car, which will gradually lose its charm.
+It is too spread out, and you will spend the whole time in the car.

 Choose Bath if you want a city break with culture.
 If the weekend is mainly about food, art and countryside, go for Bruton.
 Choose the Mendips if you want walking, views and a hot tub.
 Or if you are gathering people from different directions and need somewhere practical that still feels like a proper escape, opt for Taunton or south Somerset.